Edgewater (Barrytown, New York): 1969–2018 (Richard H. Jenrette)

 When Richard Jenrette (1929–2018) bought Edgewater in 1969, the house sat on only 2.69 acres.
-During his tenure, Jenrette completed a restoration of the house and bought back much of the acreage (although not the two gatehouses).
-He also built two new buildings, a classical pavilion (1997) and a poolhouse (1998).
+During his tenure, Jenrette completed a restoration of the house, located and returned to the house much of its original furniture and art, and bought back much of the acreage (although not the two gate houses).
+He also built two new buildings, a classical pavilion (1997) and a pool house (1997).
 Jenrette wrote about these additions in his memoir, Adventures with Old Houses:

 In recent years, I've begun making more of my own architectural imprint on the Edgewater property.
 This past year I added a small neo-classical guest house, built on a point of land across the lagoon to the north of Edgewater—far enough away not to compete with the main house.
 Designed by Michael Dwyer of New York, the guest house is a small Grecian temple with four columns of the Doric order framing a large porch looking downriver.
 Viewed from the front porch of Edgewater across the lagoon, the new structure serves as an architectural folly extending the sweep of the landscape to the north.

 Michael Dwyer also relocated the swimming pool and added a charming pool house, again in classical style with four Doric columns along the side of the pool.
 The effect is quite Roman—rather like a small corner of Hadrian's Villa.
 From guest house to pool house and back to the main house provides a scenic one-mile roundabout walk, mostly along the winding riverbank.

-2018–Present (CAHPT)
+2018–Present (RHJF)

-Edgewater is currently owned by the Classical American Homes Preservation Trust, a foundation created by Richard Jenrette.
+Edgewater is currently owned by the Richard Hampton Jenrette Foundation, created by Jenrette in 1993.